dictyBase/Migration/Literature-annotations.md

 ## Export literature
 ### ETA ~3 days

 #### Understand bibtex format.
-In fact, any of the popular export format would be acceptable. __Done__
+In fact, any of the popular export format would be acceptable. __Completed__
 #### Export in bibtex format
 ##### Export all pubmed entries(7419 July 16th)
-* Check the entire export by importing them in jabref, mendeley and zotero etc. Skip duplicates, however keep a note about them.
+* Check the entire export by importing them in jabref, mendeley and zotero etc.
+  Skip duplicates, however keep a note about them. __Completed__
 * Export records for other genomes.
-    Here we only export those entries that are present in dicty database.
+    Here we only export those entries that are present in dicty database. __Completed__

     ```sql
       SELECT uniquename FROM dpur_chado.pub